 Alabama vital records include things like birth certificates, death records, marriage certificates, and divorce decrees.
 The Alabama Public Health office is the government agency in charge of storing and managing all vital records.
 They provide copies upon request for a fee.
 Requestors can get a standard copy, certified copy (with a seal), or a keepsake copy of some types like birth certificates.

 Most vital records for Alabama are stored online and may be ordered through the VitalChek system.

 Some other types of public records in Alabama may include current and past addresses and phone numbers.
 Driving records, including DUIs, traffic tickets, and other infractions, are also public records.
 Things like vehicle titles and registrations, however, are not.
-Professional licenses, property records, and business ownership records are considered public records in Alabama.
+Professional license, business ownership records, and property records in Alabama are considered public.